ecsdigital/opensource-policy/README.md

     * Get agreement from the Project Manager / Delivery lead that we can open source it

 * Code being written in catch up weeks or during self-development
-    * Discuss with your line manager or practise lead
+    * Discuss with your line manager or practice lead

 ## I'm happy it's ok - what next?